regorxxx/foobar2000-SMP.github.io/docs/scripts/playlist-tools-smp.md

 ![Playlist Tools example 2](../images/pt_02.gif)

 ### Buttons bar
-The button can be loaded within a toolbar or as an independent button.
+The script features a collection of buttons and a main one named 'Playlist Tools'.
+All of them can be loaded within a toolbar or as independent buttons per panel.
-It's fully compatible with my other scripts which also use a toolbar (see at bottom), so the button can be simply merged with your already existing toolbar panel easily.
+It's fully compatible with my other scripts which also use a toolbar (see at bottom), so the buttons can be simply merged with your already existing toolbar panel easily.

 !!! question
 	Compatible with (toolbar):